rillian/writestarvation/README.md

 requests, this should quickly return to a few μs delay.

-If the writer is starved, it's expected read lock delays are all short, since none of them need to wait for the quick write lock.
+If the writer is starved, it's expected read lock delays are all short, since none of them need to wait for the write lock.
 ```
 $ cargo +1.60.0 run
 [...]